thanhqtran/thanhqtran.github.io/_posts/2023-7-9-math-reading.md

 ## Math

 - **Basic**
-  - Essential Mathematics for Economic Analysis (Sydsaeter, Hammond, Carvajal) -- covering algebra and very elementary subjects -- easy to read and a good start for those who are not so good at math.
+  - Essential Mathematics for Economic Analysis (Sydsaeter, Hammond, Carvajal) -- covering algebra and very elementary subjects
-  - Fundamental Methods of Mathematical Economics (Alpha Chiang) -- covering a wide range of topics in static optimization and matrix algebra (without dynamic optimization) with lots of useful formulae and exposition.
+  - Fundamental Methods of Mathematical Economics (Alpha Chiang) -- covering a wide range of topics in static optimization and matrix algebra
-  - Elements of Dynamic Optimization (Alpha Chiang) -- covering well-explained Calculus of Variations and Optimal control theory (Dynamic Optimization).
+  - Elements of Dynamic Optimization (Alpha Chiang) -- covering Calculus of Variations and Optimal control theory (Dynamic Optimization).
-  - The Structure of Economics: A Mathematical Analysis (Eugene Silverberg). -- student-friendly with a lot of necessary derivations that are often omitted in textbooks.
+  - The Structure of Economics: A Mathematical Analysis (Eugene Silverberg). -- a lot of mid-step derivations that are often omitted in textbooks.
 - **Advanced**
-  - Mathematics for Economists (Simon, Blume) -- the classic everyone should read and master.
+  - Mathematics for Economists (Simon, Blume)
-  - Mathematical Methods and Models for Economists (Angel de la Fuente) -- a good addition to the previous one with more economic applications (models)
+  - Mathematical Methods and Models for Economists (Angel de la Fuente)
-  - Further Mathematics for Economic Analysis (Sydsaeter, Hammond) -- More advanced topics in Differential Equations, Calculus of Variations, Optimal Control theory.
+  - Further Mathematics for Economic Analysis (Sydsaeter, Hammond) -- advanced topics in Differential Equations, Calculus of Variations, Optimal Control theory.
-  - Mathematical Optimization and Economic Theory (Intrilligator) -- Feels like Simon & Blume's sister.
+  - Mathematical Optimization and Economic Theory (Intrilligator)
-  - Introduction to Mathematical Statistics (Hogg, McKean, Craig) -- saved me a lot in Statistics and Probability class (pre-econometrics)
+  - Introduction to Mathematical Statistics (Hogg, McKean, Craig)
 - **Proofs**
   - How to Prove It (Velleman)
   - How to read and do proofs: an introduction to mathematical thought processes (Solow)
-  - Elementary Real Analysis (Thompson and Bruckner) -- gentle introduction to Real Analysis.
+  - Elementary Real Analysis (Thompson and Bruckner)
   - Principles of Mathematical Analysis (Rudin)
   - Elementary Classical Analysis (J. Marsden) -- Rudin's companion
   - Introduction to Real Analysis (Bartle)
+  - Understanding Analysis (Abbott)

 ## Micro

-- Microeconomic Analysis (Hal Varian) -- extremely intuitive
+- Microeconomic Analysis (Hal Varian)
 - A Course in Microeconomic Theory (Kreps)
 - Microeconomic Theory (Mas-Colell / Whinston / Green)
 - **Game Theory**